 Growing Arizona Grape Ivy

-This is one of the easiest plants to grow and is suitable for United States Department of Agriculture zones 6 to 11.
+This is one of the easiest plants to grow and is suitable for USDA hardiness zones 6 to 11.
 Once established, care of Arizona grape ivy is negligible.

 Choose a well-drained site where soil has been loosened and amended with compost or other organic material.
 The plant can tolerate either acidic to mildly alkaline soil.